-Navika is a Junior at the University of Illinois Urbana-Champaign studying Industrial Engineering and minoring in the Hoeft Technology and Management Program
+Navika is a Senior at the University of Illinois Urbana-Champaign studying Industrial Engineering and minoring in the Hoeft Technology and Management Program

 Navika Kagathi